isc-projects/bind9/doc/arm/dnssec.inc.rst

     rotated after one year and the ZSK after 60 days.

 Also:
-  - The configured keys also have a lifetime set and use the ECDSAP384SHA384 algorithm.
+  - The configured keys have a lifetime set and use the ECDSAP384SHA384 algorithm.
   - The last line instructs BIND to generate NSEC3 records for :ref:`Proof of Non-Existence <advanced_discussions_proof_of_nonexistence>`,